SimpleSocket/music-api/README.md

 Will return 201 Created status code on success with body from itunes

-Will return 409 Status if the artist is not in the users favorites
+Will return 409 Conflict Status if the artist is not in the users favorites

-Will return 401 unauthorized if Authorization header does not exist or id is invalid
+Will return 401 Unauthorized if Authorization header does not exist or id is invalid

+Will return 503 service unavailable if calling music provider fails

 ---
     /health/ping